nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 > Digital solutions **MUST** be developed with a clear API first focus, that can then be integrated with the NHS app, or any other app (or web site) that may be specified in the future.

 There should also be thought into the customising of the User Interface – if a region wants a varied UI – do they create their own and utilised the central APIs, or does the centrally provided UI allow some level of customisation depending on region?
+For example, some regions may want to include additional Mental Heath questions.

 > **Area 06 Summary**
 >